doctorfree/MusicPlayerPlus/README.md

 ## Building MusicPlayerPlus from source

-MusicPlayerPlus can be compiled, packaged, and installed from the source code repository.
+MusicPlayerPlus can be packaged and installed from the source code repository.
 This should be done as a normal user with `sudo` privileges:

 ```